Evelyn Wanjiru

+Evelyn Wanjiru Agundabweni (born 6 May 1990) is a Kenyan gospel singer, worship leader, music director, songwriter, entrepreneur and hostess of the annual event 'Praise Atmosphere.'
+She is also the co-founder of Bwenieve Production.
+Evelyn is best known for her hit songs, including 'Mungu Mkuu,' 'Celebrate,' 'Na Iwe Maombi,' 'Jehovah Elohim,' 'Waweza,' 'Utukufu,' 'Nikufahamu,' 'Asante,' and 'Tulia' (featuring Vicky Kitonga), among many others.
+In 2024, she expanded her creative legacy by publishing her first book, The Wait, where she chronicles her inspiring ten-year journey of hope, faith, and God’s perfect timing alongside her husband, Agundabweni Akweyu, as they awaited the blessing of a child.

 Life and career

-Evelyn Wanjiru started her music career at the age of nine years, as a child, she sang in a local church and school music festivals.
+Evelyn Wanjiru started her music career at the age of nine, singing in a local church and participating in school music festivals.
 She is the fourth-born of Helen Muhonja and Crispin Kinyua in a family of five.
-Born in Nairobi in 1989 She was brought up in the Nakuru Kenya Freehold Estate, where she attended Saint Mary's Girls Primary and Langalanga Secondary.
+Born in Nairobi in 1989, she was raised in Nakuru's Freehold Estate, where she attended Saint Mary's Girls Primary and Langalanga Secondary School.